GLF Schools

 The intentions of our curriculum are as follows:

-Curriculum graphic
+Curriculum IG

 We are proud to offer a broad and rich curriculum designed specifically with our students’ needs at the heart of it.
-Our compulsory core curriculum is EBACC centric and all KS3 students, with the exception of some students who received a personalised provision, study English Language, English Literature, Maths, Science, Spanish, History, Geography, World Views, PSHE, Art & Design, Drama, Business & ICT, Health & Nutrition, and PE.
-We understand the need to develop our student's understanding of the world in which they live and fully support the cultural appreciation offered by an extensive EBACC programme.
-At the end of Year 9 students opt to continue with History or Geography, specialise in one aspect of our World Views Curriculum (Citizenship, Psychology, Sociology), choose their pathways in Art, Drama or BTEC Sport/GCSE PE and Health and social care, Business Studies or Hospitality & Catering to study in KS4.
+Our compulsory core curriculum is EBACC centric and all KS3 students, with the exception of some students who received a personalised provision, study English Language, English Literature, Maths, Science, Spanish, History, Geography, World Views, PSHE, Art, Drama, Business studies, Health & Nutrition, and PE.

 Curriculum quote